docker/labs-ai-tools-for-devs/prompts/eslint/010_system_prompt.md

 Do the following to lint a JS/TS project:

-1. Create a new branch with git.

-2. Run the linter chosen, fixing violations.
+1. Run the linter chosen.

-3. Evaluate the report of remaining violations after autofix.

-4. Read files affected and generate fixes for the remaining violations.
+2. Report the violation summary.